 Parents are invited to participate in the School Site Council and Athletic Boosters; volunteer for theater productions, club activities and field trips; and serve as members of the Sober Grad committee.
-Every six weeks, a newsletter is mailed home to all parents with information about upcoming meetings and events, encouraging parent participation.
-Weekly campus automated phone call updates are sent to parents via School Messenger and email to keep them informed of events and health public health information.
-At the start of each school year, administrators host an orientation for all parents who are new to the district.
+Weekly campus emails are sent to parents via School Messenger and email to keep them informed of events and other campus news.
+They also provide information about upcoming meetings and events, and encourage parent participation.
+At the start of each school year, administrators host an orientation for all parents who are new to the district, and a back-to-school night for all parents.

-For academic progress, Grade Level Coordinators mail home letters to the parents of students who are in danger of failing classes after each grading period to keep parents regularly updated about their child's graduation progress.
+For academic progress, Grade Level Coordinators mail home letters to the parents of students who are in danger of failing classes after each grading period and keep parents regularly updated about their child's graduation progress.
 For school delays, emergency situations, and general information that must be received by parents in a more timely manner, the district utilizes School Messenger for automated phone calls.
 Parents are also able to log in to PowerSchool and check their child's grades in real time.
 Parents are encouraged to contact teachers and Grade Level Coordinators if they have any concerns regarding their child's performance.